 Traditional approaches to managing the impacts of climate change may include engineered structures that protect infrastructure, agricultural fields and communities from floods and landslides.
 Such approaches may also result in an increase of agricultural inputs to offset a loss in soil productivity.
 These types of approaches are likely to yield adaptation benefits to local communities but have a number of undesirable shortfalls.
 Firstly, traditional approaches generally do not generate significant co-benefits.
 These approaches are inflexible in that each intervention generally only serves one purpose.
 Secondly, traditional approaches are frequently technology-oriented and require technical capacity to implement and maintain.
 This capacity is often lacking among local communities in Tajikistan.
 As a result, hard infrastructure such as flood protection dams are frequently not sustainable in the long term.
-Lastly, traditional approaches are frequently costly, with significant capacity to construct and maintain technological solutions - particularly as maintenance costs are likely to increase with the increasing impacts of climate change.
+Lastly, traditional approaches are frequently costly, with significant associated capital and operational costs.
+Neither the GoT or local communities currently have the financial capacity to construct and maintain technological solutions - particularly as maintenance costs are likely to increase with the increasing impacts of climate change.